torbiak/torbiak.github.io-hugo/content/post/same_colors_in_terminal_and_vim/index.md

         ...
     augroup END

 One downside to using terminal colors is that themes on the opposite side of the light/dark spectrum probably won't work well .
-My terminal colors don't work well with light colorschemes, so if did want to use a light theme I'd either `:set t_Co = 256` or choose a light set of terminal colors.
+My terminal colors don't work well with light colorschemes, so if did want to use a light theme I'd either `:set t_Co=256` or choose a light set of terminal colors.

 Second, I find the diff highlight groups to be unreadable for a lot of themes.
 A quick way to mitigate this is to set `:syntax off`, and depending on how busy the syntax highlighting is for changed lines that might be necessary, but I've been able to avoid doing so lately by overriding the relevant highlight groups, using a black background for `DiffChange` instead of something more colorful: